TrueFiEng/Waffle/docs/source/compilation.rst

 If no :code:`compilerVersion` is specified the docker tag pulled defaults to :code:`latest`.
 To read more about configuring Waffle, see :ref:`configuration`.

-When compiling your smart contracts Waffle will now use the docker image you pulled.
+When compiling your smart contracts, Waffle will now use the docker image you pulled.

 Using dockerized vyper